hangrybear666/express-pr0game-stats-chatbot/README.md

    - Start a conversation with your Telegram bot using the provided username.
    - Interact with the bot to receive data extracted from the JSON files.

-3. **Discord Bot:**

-   - Invite your Discord bot to your server using the provided invite link.
-   - Interact with the bot in your Discord server to receive data extracted from the JSON files.

 Once the server is up and running, it will be ready to handle HTTP requests containing .json files and interact with users via Telegram and Discord chatbots.

 ## License